 Ms. Shell has represented municipal clients in matters ranging from misdemeanor criminal cases to large-scale basement flooding class actions.
 She currently serves as the Assistant City Attorney for the City of Grosse Pointe Park, Michigan.
 During law school, she worked for the City of River Rouge, Michigan City Attorney’s Office.

-While in law school, Ms. Shell served as managing editor of The Journal of Law in Society.
-She was the recipient of the Dean’s Scholarship and the Raymond Krell Scholarship for academic achievement.
+In law school, Ms. Shell interned for the Honorable Nancy G. Edmunds of the United States District Court for the Eastern District of Michigan, and served as managing editor of The Journal of Law in Society.
 She was a member of a team that won the 2015 David Sive Award for Best Brief Overall at the Jeffrey G. Miller Pace National Environmental Law Competition.
-Ms. Shell also served as a student attorney with Wayne State’s Transnational Environmental Law Clinic and as a brief writer and oralist on Wayne State’s ABA National Moot Court team, which made it to the regional finals.
-Ms. Shell placed in the top ten oralists in the Midwest Region.
+She was a brief writer and oralist on Wayne State’s ABA National Moot Court team, and placed in the top ten oralists in the Midwest Region.

 - 11/30/2015Bodman PLC Welcomes Six New Attorneys

-- Wayne State University Law School, J.D., summa cum laude
+- Wayne State University Law School, J.D., summa cum laude, Order of the Coif

 - University of Detroit Mercy, M.A.